Second and Third Year

 Get Involved

 While most of our students do not work outside of law school during the school year, they are extremely busy.
-During your second year, you may choose to join one of our four journals, participate in one of five internal Moot Court competitions open to second- and third-year students, or even hold a leadership position in one of our over forty student organizations.
+During your second year, you may join one of our three journals, participate in one of five internal Moot Court competitions open to second- and third-year students, or even hold a leadership position in one of our over thirty student organizations.

 Many other students choose to get involved with the administration of Washington and Lee's nearly 150-year-old Honor System as Honor Advocates or Executive Committee members.
 The Honor System is student-run and Honor Advocates play an integral part in the adjudication process.
 Specifically, they assist students accused of an honor or conduct violation in preparing and presenting their cases to the Executive Committee, Student-Faculty Hearing Board or the Student Judicial Council.
 They also provide information to accused individuals about additional on-campus resources available to accused students.